PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 provided, the QNode constructor function attempts to determine the ``"best"`` differentiation method, based on the available device and interface.

-A widespread representation of quantum circuits is by creating a `Directed Acyclic Graph (DAG)
+A common representation of quantum circuits is by creating a `Directed Acyclic Graph (DAG)
 <https://pennylane.ai/qml/glossary/hybrid_computation.html#directed-acyclic-graphs>`__
 and representing quantum operations within such a graph.
 Each ``QNode``